DHSS Assignment Guides

 Juan Pablo then engaged in the analysis of one photograph from Dr. Barndt’s collection.
 This style of analysis allowed for a deeper, more personal, and more political exploration of the image and the context of its creation and (re)presentation.

-I also identified in the Assignment Guide for Historical Image Analysis that one of the strengths of engaging in historical photo analysis with a “DHSS” hat on, is that many of the images were not created digitally and thus having the digital historical images available to us on a laptop, on a phone, on a tablet, available to be “remixed” and creatively transformed, to tell new stories about the past, is where the meaning making potential of DHSS is for photo analysis.
+I also identified in the Assignment Guide for Historical Image Analysis that one of the strengths of engaging in historical photo analysis with DHSS is that many of the images were not created digitally and thus having the digital historical images available to us on a laptop, phone, or tablet, available to be “remixed” and creatively transformed, is where the meaning making potential lays.

 Juan Pablo’s analysis from a public education point of view, as well as a view from a filmmaker, highlights personal reflection, as well as the development of digital literacy by looking at images’ visual rhetoric.
 To explore this more, I recommend Purdue Online Writing Lab (OWL)’s Visual Rhetoric PowerPoint video created by Karl Stolley and Allen Brizee (a PPT file will download and open), as well as this Visual Analysis slide deck developed from the composition textbook Frames of Mind.

 The presentation of Juan Pablo’s Popular Education analysis, like Denise’s “pop-up” historical image analysis, was done through Scalar.
-To replicate their work, one would have to be familiar with Scalar.
-However, an alternative to the annotations through Scalar, is to use an easier platform like WordPress or a photosharing site like Flickr. here are surprisingly not as many photo analysis tools for DHSS as one would think.
+To replicate their work, one would have to be familiar with Scalar, but an alternative to this is to use a platform like WordPress or a photosharing site like Flickr. that students may be more familiar with There are surprisingly not as many photo analysis tools for DHSS as one would think.
 Thus, to show students’ analyses, you can be creative in the tools your students already know, such as PowerPoint or Prezi, as well as integrate their formal analysis into other assignments, such as developing an exhibit, creating metadata, mapping, or proving/disproving an argument.

 Images can be chosen from archived sources but also collections of unidentified photos that can be found on Instagram, Flickr, and other photosharing sites.
 In many ways, asking your students to analyze less-common photographs than the ones used in class may elicit more complicated ways into content analysis.